tomacco/Hekaerge/README.md

 ###Getting the sorted array

 - There are two methods to get a sorted array of locations:
 	-  One is a **synchronous** method.
 The first time you instantiate `Hekaerge`, you can try to get a sorted array by calling `getOrderedLocations` just after `Hekaerge` is instantiated for the first time.
 It will check if there are beacons in range, if there are it will return a sorted array based on the current position.
-If bluetooth is off, or no beacons are in range, the locations will be get in the same order you provided them to `Hekaerge`
+If bluetooth is off, or no beacons are in range, `Heakerge` will return a *null*/*nil* list.
 	- Async method; callback via delegation.
 When the device enters in range of a beacon, MOCA SDK reports it to `Hekaerge` and it, in turn, will return the sorted array to your delegate.
+If no beacons are in range anymore, it will return a *null*/*nil* list.
 Just remember to have a strong reference to your `Hekaerge` instance.

 - `Hekaerge` takes account of the radius of the location to measure the distance.
 As buildings are not circles, you can increase the confidence by creating multiple `HekaergeLocation`s for a building.